OutSystems/docs-product/src/migration-to-odc/code-patterns/arch-system-element.md

 #### Environment
 The following list provides information on built-in actions in the environment category that aren't available in ODC.
 You can't apply manual transformations.

-*  **GetApplicationServerType:** This function was used in O11 to check whether the server was .Net or Java but the server type in ODC is always JAVA hence this function is not required.
-Used in O11 to check whether the server was .Net or Java but ODC is always .Net so this function is no longer required.
+*  **GetApplicationServerType:** This function was used in O11 to check whether the server was .Net or Java but the server type in ODC is always the same.
+So this action is not necessary.
 *  **GetDatabaseProvider:** In ODC, the DB engine is always **Aurora Postgres** so this function is no longer required.
 * **GetEntryEspaceId:** In ODC, apps are run in containers so this function is not needed.
 * **GetObsoleteTenantId:** ODC doesn't support multi-tenant applications so this function is not needed.